Foremilk and Hindmilk

 Fat Content of Milk

 You may have heard people talking about two kinds of milk – foremilk and hindmilk.
-This suggests that breasts produce two distinct kinds of milk, which is not the case.
-The milk-making cells in your breasts all produce the same kind of milk.
+This suggests that when we are lactating we produce two distinct kinds of milk, which is not the case.
+Your milk-making cells all produce the same kind of milk.

 Foremilk is the milk available when your baby starts feeding, hindmilk is the milk your baby gets at the end of a feed.
 Foremilk is not necessarily low in fat: fat content of the milk that is removed varies according to how long the milk has been collecting in the ducts and how much of your breast is drained at the time.